odkr/sucgi/docs/BUILDING.rst

 MAX_ENV
     How many environment variables suCGI may accept.
 Unsigned integer. suCGI aborts if the environment contains more variables.
 Defaults to 256.
+    Note, values lower than 192 may break CGI scripts.

 MAX_GROUPS
-    How many groups a user can be a member of.
+    How many groups a user may be a member of.
 Unsigned interger. suCGI refuses users who belong to more groups.
 Defaults to 32.

 MAX_STR
-    Maximum string size, including the terminating NUL. suCGI aborts if encounters a string that is longer.
+    Maximum string size, including the terminating NUL.
+Unsigned integer. suCGI aborts if encounters an environment variable that is longer.
+    Note, the length of a variables includes its name and the "=".
     Defaults to 1024 or PATH_MAX, whichever is lower.

 TESTING
     Whether to build for testing.
 Boolean value.
-    *Test builds are insecure!*
+    Overrides *config.h*. *Test builds are insecure!*

 MAX_ENV, MAX_GROUPS, and MAX_STR cannot be set in *config.h*;
 TESTING should not be set in *config.h*.